CDDLeiden/uqdd/README.md

-# uncertainty-estimation-dd
+# Uncertainty Estimation for bioactivity prediction tasks of 20 targets from Papyrus dataset
-Application of Uncertainty Estimation methods on Drug Discovery datasets
+Application of Uncertainty Estimation methods